Professional Bull Rider

 Why do you bull riders point your feet out well riding

-Asked by Christian almost 9 years ago
+Asked by Christian about 9 years ago

 ?
 You may or may not know the answer but is there a way to look up old semi pro riders?

-Asked by michelle about 10 years ago
+Asked by michelle over 10 years ago

 I'm 15, 6'1 tall and weigh 200 pounds but I'm built not fat and my dad used to ride bulls but he's 37 I'm bit bigger than him and he said I'm to big to ride bulls.
 Is that true or can I still ride and do just fine?

-Asked by connor over 7 years ago
+Asked by connor almost 8 years ago

 I’m wanting to start riding and work with bulls but can’t seem to find anyone to gimme the time of day what would you recommend someone like me doing I’m desperate and just want to chase my dreams.
 I appreciate your time God Bless